Capitol Records: Canada

 Capitol Records of Canada was established in 1949 by businessman W. Lockwood Miller.
 Capitol broke with Miller's company and formed Capitol Record Distributors of Canada Limited in 1954.
 EMI acquired this company when it acquired Capitol.
 The company was renamed Capitol Records of Canada Ltd. in 1958 after Miller's rights to the name expired.
 In 1959, Capitol of Canada picked up distribution rights for EMI's labels Angel, Pathé, Odeon, and Parlophone.

-In 1957, Paul White joined Capitol of Canada and in 1960 established an A&R department independent of the American company to promote talent for the Canadian market.
+In 1957, Paul White joined Capitol of Canada and, in 1960, established an A&R department independent of the American company to promote talent for the Canadian market.
 The division found native talent such as Anne Murray and EMI musicians from other countries.
-Beginning in 1962, Capitol of Canada issued albums by British musicians such as Cliff Richard, Helen Shapiro and Frank Ifield.
+Beginning in 1962, Capitol of Canada issued albums by British musicians such as Cliff Richard, Helen Shapiro, and Frank Ifield.
 They accepted the Beatles long before the American company.
-By 1967, they were distributing non-EMI labels such as 20th Century Fox, Buena Vista Records, Disneyland, and Pickwick.
+By 1967, it was distributing non-EMI labels such as 20th Century Fox, Buena Vista Records, Disneyland, and Pickwick.
 The company was renamed Capitol Records-EMI of Canada in 1974, before the EMI Music Canada name was adopted in 1993.
 EMI Music Canada was absorbed into Universal Music Canada in 2012.
 In 2016, Universal Music Canada donated the EMI Music Canada archives to the University of Calgary.

 Other countries

 Capitol Latin focuses on Latin music artists in Latin America and the United States.
 It was founded in 1989 as EMI Latin and was renamed to Capitol Latin in 2009.
 Capitol Latin was merged with Universal Music Latin Entertainment in 2013.

 Capitol Records of Mexico was founded in 1965 as the Mexican division of Capitol.
 EMI later renamed the label EMI Capitol of Mexico until it later became simply EMI's local company, EMI Music Mexico.
-Since 2012, after Universal Music Group purchased EMI, the Mexican EMI brand, music catalog and office are owned by Universal Music México.
+Since 2012, after Universal Music Group purchased EMI, the Mexican EMI brand, music catalog, and office are owned by Universal Music México.

-Capitol Music Germany was founded by EMI Music Germany and inherited most of EMI's German artists catalog.
+Capitol Music Germany was founded by EMI Music Germany and inherited most of EMI's German artists' catalog.
 In 2013, Capitol Germany was acquired by Universal and merged with UMG's Vertigo Berlin domestic division.
 The new label is called Vertigo/Capitol.

 Capitol Music Group Sweden was relaunched in 2015 after UMG rebranded the Lionheart Music Group label.
 It originally existed as a division of EMI Music Sweden during the 1990s and mid-2000s.
-EMI's Swedish offices were included in the Parlophone Label Group sale and were acquired by Warner Music Group, which owns the Capitol Sweden's back catalog.
+EMI's Swedish offices were included in the Parlophone Label Group sale and were acquired by Warner Music Group, which owns Capitol Sweden's back catalog.

-In France, Capitol Label Services (formerly Capitol Music France) exists as a division of Universal Music France, and bears the 1970s Capitol "C" logo.
+In France, Capitol Label Services (formerly Capitol Music France) exists as a division of Universal Music France and bears the 1970s Capitol "C" logo.